Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 Thad Trent - Cypress Semiconductor Corp.

 Hey, Charlie, it's Thad.
-So, the answer to your question about the flash component of MPD, it's – there is give and takes every quarter, but on an average, it's about two-thirds of the overall MPD revenue.
+So, the answer to your question about the flash component of MPD, there is give and takes every quarter, but on an average, it's about two-thirds of the overall MPD revenue.

 Charlie Lowell Anderson - Dougherty & Co.
 LLC

 Perfect.
 That's what I was thinking.
 And then a quick one on USB Type-C, in terms of the mobile design wins, and Hassane you mentioned, there is a lot of ways you can do that in terms of how much content, where you end up.
-I wonder the ones – the design wins that you do have, to what degree is there portions of that that you think are susceptible to integration or is everything that you want something that can sustain for two, three years, or is more of the burden on you to come up with new features to keep that same content level on those types of sockets?
+I wonder, the ones – the design wins that you do have, to what degree is there portions of that that you think are susceptible to integration or is everything that you've won something that can sustain for two, three years, or is more of the burden on you to come up with new features to keep that same content level on those types of sockets?
 Thanks.

 Hassane El-Khoury - Cypress Semiconductor Corp.

 Yeah.
-I think where we are today, I can tell you, based on the design and the capability of our product, as far as what performance they do within the system at they're in and the system, like I said, could be from a cable to a adaptor to a dongle, et cetera, I see a good, strong performance over the next couple of years.
+I think where we are today, I can tell you, based on the design and the capability of our product, as far as what performance they do within the system that they're in and the system, like I said, could be from a cable to a adaptor to a dongle, et cetera, I see a good, strong performance over the next couple of years.
 So, that's why I mentioned earlier in the Q&A, I'm very comfortable with our position and the stickiness of our position, both on the designs that we'll be ramping and the funnel that we have been winning.

 Charlie Lowell Anderson - Dougherty & Co.
 LLC